secretstartups/handbook/content/handbook/engineering/monitoring/_index.md

 ### Pingdom Statistics

 We use our apdex based measurements to report official availability (see above).
 However, we also have some public pingdom tests for a representative view of overall performance of GitLab.com.
-These are availably at [https://stats.pingdom.com](http://stats.pingdom.com/81vpf8jyr1h9).
+These are available at [https://stats.pingdom.com](http://stats.pingdom.com/81vpf8jyr1h9).
 Specifically, this has the availability and latency of reaching
    - a [GitLab.com issue]().
 For reference, it is the [first gitlab-ce issue](https://gitlab.com/gitlab-org/gitlab-ce/issues/1).
    - [GitLab.com](https://gitlab.com/) "plain and simple" called the [GitLab public check](http://stats.pingdom.com/81vpf8jyr1h9/4932705/history).